CEXTBurmawala/notes/programing_app/integration_general.md

   - click on the edit button
   - choose a unique identifier in the list and click save
   - match all the person fields to the correct integration file header
-- run `node script/ftp-integration/import.js` to import the integration data into the app
+- run `node script/ftp-integration/index.js import -a` to import the integration data into the app

 ## Integration [4.x app]